dafiwi/TextIndexSorter_Console/README.md

 # TextIndexSorter_Console
-Program to sort a text index and save it in different formats as a txt or rtf file
+Sort a text index and save it in different formats as a txt or rtf file

 This program allows you to paste a paragraph with bullet points separated by a specific character like a comma (you can choose the character).
 The program sorts the bullet points in alphabetical order.
 Then you can save the sorted text index line by line with or without commas as delimiters or as a paragraph separated by commas.
 You can choose between txt and rtf as your prefered file type.